-We familiarize suppliers and producers with Fair Trade code and we invest in the communities engaged in the chain of production.
-We use a 100% natural and organic fibres, many of which undergo certifications such as SKAL, GOTS, and FLO, when applicable.
+In base of the ethical values we promote for a sustainable fashion industry, our work familiarizes suppliers and producers with Fair Trade code and we invest in the communities engaged in the chain of production.
+100% of our fibers are natural and organic, many of which undergo certifications such as SKAL, GOTS, and FLO, when applicable.

-We have the support of Ashoka, and IDB Network foundations as we spent time working with during 2009.
+With the support of Ashoka, and IDB Network foundations as we spent time working with during 2009.

-Today, we are working in an alliance with the Ethical Fashion Initiative from the International Trade Center, who are working in opening markets for animana's artisan products.
+Today, we are still working in an alliance with the Ethical Fashion Initiative from the International Trade Center, who are working in opening markets for animaná's artisan products.